Quantum adiabatic machine learning with zooming: Conclusion

 \section{Conclusion}

+We find that the QAML-Z extension of quantum annealing over a continuous space of weights on a set of augmented weak classifiers yields strong classifiers that improve the state-of-the-art quantum machine learning algorithm for quantum annealers, which was previously benchmarked in a study of Higgs decay classification~\cite{nature}.
+Although QAML-Z remains at a disadvantage to a deep neural network (DNN) for sufficiently large datasets, the performance gap between QAML and DNN has been reduced by a factor of two by applying QAML-Z. Moreover, the successful performance at small training set sizes and short 5-$\mu$s anneal times associated with QAML-Z suggests promising applications for online learning on problems that change rapidly, either using a quantum annealer or an FPGA device.

+We observe that a logistic regression with LR-Z performs as well as the DNN, which suggests that the augmented set of weak physics-based classifiers is a highly effective method of feature engineering.
+Although QAML-Z cannot directly minimize least-squared error due to the lack of self-spin terms in the Ising model, it closely matches the performance of LR-Z and DNN at small training set sizes, validating the effectiveness of the quantum annealing approach.
+Moreover, QAML-Z significantly outperforms an optimized XGBoost algorithm for small training sets, demonstrating competitiveness with state-of-the-art classical machine learning algorithms.

-We find that an extension of QAML to the continuous space over a set of augmented weak classifiers yields strong classifiers that are more competitive with state-of-the-art classical techniques than previously reported.\supercite{nature} Although QAML-Z remains at a disadvantage to a deep neural network (DNN) for sufficiently large training sets, the performance gap between QAML and DNN has been reduced by a factor of two by applying QAML-Z. Moreover, the QAML advantage over DNN for small training sets has grown to $>40\%$.
-The extent of improvement of QAML-Z over DNN for Higgs decay classification suggests that noisy intermediate-scale quantum devices may be approaching real-world applicability in machine learning despite their limitations.
-Furthermore, the favorable results of zooming in on an Ising model to achieve a solution unreachable by discrete optimization provides future direction for quantum annealing applications, potentially extending to quantum machine learning algorithms beyond QAML.
+The extent of improvement of QAML-Z over QAML for Higgs decay classification suggests that noisy intermediate-scale quantum devices may be approaching real-world applicability in machine learning despite their limitations.
+As the fastest annealing time feasible with quantum technology continues to improve, we anticipate that further work on benchmarking wall-clock times of classical and quantum devices will benefit greatly from practically relevant algorithms such as QAML-Z, where performance equal to classical state-of-the-art machine learning has already been demonstrated in certain regimes.
+More broadly, the favorable results of zooming in on an Ising model to achieve a solution unreachable by discrete optimization provides future direction for quantum annealing applications, potentially extending to quantum machine learning algorithms beyond QAML.